zio/zio/microsite/src/main/tut/usage/fibers.md

 The `IO` error model is simple, consistent, permits both typed errors and termination, and does not violate any laws in the `Functor` hierarchy.

 An `IO[E, A]` value may only raise errors of type `E`.
-These errors are recoverable, and may be caught the `attempt` method.
+These errors are recoverable, and may be caught by the `attempt` method.
 The `attempt` method yields a value that cannot possibly fail with any error `E`.
 This rigorous guarantee can be reflected at compile-time by choosing a new error type such as `Nothing`, which is possible because `attempt` is polymorphic in the error type of the returned value.

 Separately from errors of type `E`, a fiber may be terminated for the following reasons: